jingwenyangwz/Tracking_histogramBased/README.md

   - parameters:
     - number of bins (#bins) (#bins allows changing HOG descriptor length)
     - number of generated candidates (#cand)
-    - evaluate the performance of the gradient-tracker
+    - evaluate the performance of the gradient-tracker with real sequence from [votchallengeNet](https://www.votchallenge.net/)

 Modifications of the original paper:
   - As gradient features, compute the HOG descriptor using the HOGdescriptor class of OpenCV